 Send your renewal card along with your fee payment to the address listed on the card.

 Replace Lost Registration

-If you're younger than 22 and want to operate a boat (including personal watercraft) with a horsepower of 10 or greater, you'll need to have a Boating Safety Education ID Card.
+If you were born after January 1, 1988 and want to operate a boat (including personal watercraft) with 10 HP or greater you'll need to have a Boating Safety Education ID Card.